sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ```

-Please note, a routing table is attached to a specific VM in the VNET, not to VNET
+Please note, a routing table is attached to a specific a VM DASH DPU in the VNET, not to VNET itself.
-itself.
 The route is a concept of ENI/VNIC, not a VNET (i.e. route table is attached to ENI/VNIC).
-In a VNET the VM functions like a router, to which a routing table is attached.
+In a VNET a VM DASH DPU functions like a router, to which a routing table is attached.
 This makes a difference when plumbing metering.

 ![dash-dataplane-routing-table-vm](./images/dash-dataplane-routing-table-vm.svg)